exporl/kuleuven-templates/README.md

 - `make <basename>.tex`: convert a plain Markdown file to LaTeX with [Pandoc](http://pandoc.org); any lines in the Markdown file that start with `%% ` are transformed into options for Pandoc
-- `pdflatex-<basename>`: convert a LaTeX file to PDF by calling pdflatex and bibtex; you might need to call this multiple times to get all references and bib entries resolved correctly
+- `pdflatex-<basename>`: convert an R/Markdown, plain Markdown or LaTeX file to PDF by calling pdflatex and bibtex in addition to the appropriate steps above;
+  you might need to call this multiple times to get all references and bib entries resolved correctly
 - `ondemand-<basename>`: watch for changes to any R/Markdown, plain Markdown or LaTeX files in the current directory and call `make pdflatex-<basename>` on them
 - `handouts-<basename>`: create a LaTeX/Beamer handout version of a